azat-co/practicalnode/chapter8/chapter8.md

 })
 ```

-To be user friendly, let&#39;s include a root route with a message that asks users to specify a collection name in their URLs:
+I had many students at my workshop exclaim: "It's not working" when they were staring at the root `localhost:3000` instead of using a path like `localhost:3000/collections/messages`.
+To avoid such confusing, let&#39;s include a root route with a message that asks users to specify a collection name in their URLs:

 ```js
 app.get('/', (req, res, next) => {